polowis/virtComp/README.md

 3. Redis for caching
 4. Python 3.7+ and NodeJS (recommended v14)

 If you are only intended to run the web server.
 You only need modules in requirements.txt files.
-If you want to run extra modules such as for training dataset purpose.
+If you want to run extra modules such as for training dataset purpose for machine learning usage.
 You must installed it manually.
-It is localed in app/core/services/requirements.txt.
+It is located in app/core/services/requirements.txt.
 For Google API requests (not needed)

 ```sh
 $ pip install -r requirements.txt